-Susan Corcoran’s twin 8-year-old boys Cameron and Colin wear shorts through the cold, snowy Buffalo winters.
+Susan Corcoran’s twin boys Cameron and Colin wear shorts through the cold, snowy Buffalo winters.
 They immediately change into shorts when they get home from school.
 They’d wear shorts to school if they could, but the uniforms mandate pants.
 They say they’re hot and shorts keep them comfortable, but Corcoran suspects another reason.

 “My husband wears shorts all the time.
 I think they are kind of copying his behavior,” she says.

 Parenting expert Dr. Deborah Gilboa says some children, boys especially, feel warmer.

 “Testosterone definitely keeps them warmer, body hair keeps them warmer."
 But boys may have other reasons for sporting shorts, she notes.
 "My son gets a lot of attention when he wears less than usual clothing in cold weather.
 He gets to express his autonomy.”

 Her winter clothing guidelines: No shorts or light jackets when the temperature is dangerously cold.
 On moderate days, she won’t insist her kids wear pants.
 She wants them to make their own choices and she’s found that after a few cold days in shorts, they wear pants without being prompted.

 “There is more value to building resilience and responsibility to learn the lesson on their own time,” she says.
 “I also don’t want my kids to prefer to be frozen rather than to prove me right.”